 - You’ll take credit-bearing courses that include growing your professional networks, strengthening professional skills like project management, communications and team work, and diving deep into career planning within your major.
 The best part?
 These professional skill courses are incorporated right into every student’s curriculum.

 “If you ask any employer, anyone who’s hiring, what they need – they need critical thinking skills, problem solving skills, individuals who can work as a team.
-That’s something that’s hard for an employer to teach, but we spend four years cultivating it.” –Kate Shirey, director of career development
+That’s something that’s hard for an employer to teach, but we spend four years cultivating it.” –Ciara Williams, Director of Professional Pathways

 St. Mary’s College offers an education on par with the best private liberal arts colleges, at the value of a public institution, in a setting that’s breathtakingly beautiful.
 If that sounds up your alley, take the LEAD.